 The CTF was formed in April when the New Federalism Fund and American Trade Association of Cannabis and Hemp decided to pool their resources to push for marijuana reforms.

 He wrote that the New Federalism Fund will continue to exist, but more as CTF’s conservative outreach wing.

-CTF is particularly focusing its effort on passing the States Act, a bipartisan bill before Congress aimed at fully protecting state-legal marijuana programs and resolving banking and taxation issues plaguing the MJ industry.
+CTF is particularly focusing its effort on passing the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act, a bipartisan bill before Congress aimed at fully protecting state-legal marijuana programs and resolving banking and taxation issues plaguing the MJ industry.